DaisyIpatzi/daisyipatzi.github.io/README.md

  👀 I’m interested in Analytics and Data Science
  🌱 I’m currently learning Python and Data Science
- 💞️ I’m looking to collaborate on Data Science projects, NLP 📫 How to reach me daisy.ipatzi.bello@gmail.co,
+ 💞️ I’m looking to collaborate on Data Science projects, NLP 📫 How to reach me daisyta152@gmail.com

 ## Portfolio HTML Template Reference